AlfonsoG-dev/JavaBuildConfig/README.md

 # Java build
-- A java build tool that uses configuration files to build the project.
+- A java build tool that uses a **configuration file** to build the project.
+> Its made for simple java project with minimal use of `.jar` dependencies.

 ---

 # Installation
 This is a step by step guide on how to install this tool.
-1. Download the source code of the project from []().
+1. Download the source code of the project from [build tool](https://github.com/AlfonsoG-dev/JavaBuildConfig).
 2. Build the project to get a `.jar` file to use.
 > You can use the `.ps1` build script.
 ```sh